amuru0S/Mobile-Store/README.md

 ## What this project is about

-This is an another attempt of building react e-commerce application.
+This is an another attempt of building react web application, which is built using some of the latest technologies mentioned below.

 ### Table of Contents: